metacollin/Prusa-Firmware/README.md

 ### Compiling my firmware for 0.9 degree motor support
 You may wish to refer to the Prusa README.md document for more detailed instructions regarding compilation of the firmware.
-Warning: You are definitely in experimental firmware territory here.
+Warning: You are in experimental firmware territory here.

 #### Obtain Arduino IDE

 Visit https://www.arduino.cc/en/Main/Software and download the Arduino IDE for your OS.
 I successfully use Arduino 1.8.9 for OSX.
-Prusa instructions mention their internally using version 1.8.5 Install Arduino compiler on your computer
+Prusa instructions mention they internally using version 1.8.5 Install Arduino compiler on your computer

 #### Prepare Arduino IDE to handle EINSY board
 As downloaded, the Arduino IDE does not know about the EINSY RAMBO board.
-You must adjust some IDE settings to download board info from Ultimachine.
+You must adjust some IDE settings to download board info from Prusa (no longer Ultimachines).

 1. Launch Arduino.